After a finding or acceptance of responsibility, the Conduct Review Administrator will impose sanctions after considering the following:

 Expulsion is an action which permanently excludes a student from class registration, class attendance, residence on campus, use of University facilities, and the award of any degree.
 Expelled students are not permitted on the campus for any reason, and those who enter the campus are subject to arrest.

-- Disciplinary Residence Hall Room Change: An action which requires a student to vacate their current room and relocate to another room because of disciplinary reasons.
+- Residence Hall Room Change: An action which requires a student to vacate their current room/apartment and relocate to another room/apartment and/or residence hall.

-- Restrictions on Housing Selection: An action which may exclude a student from participation in a particular housing lottery, or affect his or her ranking within a particular lottery, or affect eligibility to live in certain residence halls.
+- Restrictions on Housing Selection: An action which may exclude a student from participation in a particular housing lottery, or affect their ranking within a particular lottery, or affect eligibility to live in certain residence halls.

-- Exclusion from University Property, University Buildings, University Events, Intramural Sports, Extracurricular and/or Residence Hall Activities for a stated period of time.
+- Exclusion from University Property, University Buildings, University Events or Programs, Student Organizations, Intramural or Club Sports, and/or Extracurricular Activities for a stated period of time.

-- Community Service: An action that requires a student to give a specific number of hours of uncompensated service to some task recognized as valuable to the University community.
-The Conduct Review Officer will make the particular assignment of duties.
-The person under whose direction the work is done shall certify to the Conduct Review Officer when the work has been completed.
+- Community Service: An action that requires a student to give a specific number of hours of uncompensated service to an effort recognized as valuable to the University community.
+The Conduct Review Administrator will make the particular assignment of duties.
+The person under whose direction the work is done shall certify to the Conduct Review Administrator when the work has been completed.
 Failure to complete the service within a specific period of time will result in additional disciplinary action.
-The Conduct Review Officer has the discretion to assign work in the community-at-large or on-campus service.
+The Conduct Review Administrator has the discretion to assign work in the community-at-large or on-campus service.

 - Dean of Students Hold on Records: A hold may be placed on the academic records of any student who fails to comply with any requirements imposed following a violation of the Code of Student Conduct.
 A hold may prevent, among other things, class registration, the release of transcripts, and the award of a diploma.
 Students who are suspended or expelled from the University are subject to a hold to prevent class registration.